-Various health camps are organized at regular intervals are meet the specific requirements of the community.
-Screening camps are organized regularly as per the route map planned in coordination with Adani Hospitals.
-During the year 2015-16.
-10 speciality camps were organized and 2698 Patients were benefitted.
+Various health camps are

+originized at regular intervals to meet the specific requirements of the community.
+Screening camps are organized regularly as per the route map planned in coordination with Adam Hospitals.
+During the year 2015-16, 10 speciality camps were organized and 2598 Patients were benefitted.